jesmrec/cucumber-Android-iOS-seed/README.md

 - For Android, you need to attach an emulator or a real device, running in advance.
 - For iOS, it only works with simulator.
 You need to have Xcode installed in your machine.
 Not required to run in advance, the simulator will be launched by Appium.

-The test subject will be the [ownCloud](https://github.com/owncloud/) mobile apps.
+The test subject will be the [Kiteworks PoC](https://github.com/juancaG05/KiteworksKMMPoC) app.
 Artifacts .apk and .app are included in the project.

-Also, required to have an ownCloud server running and reachable from the device, including a user with the following setup:
+Also, required to have an Kiteworks server running and reachable from the device.

-- Username: user1
-- Password: a
-- Display name: Joeh Smith

 ## Use Gradle